Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

   * Shut down the worker.
   * [Upgrade to NServiceBus Version 6](#upgrade-endpoint-to-version-6).
   * [Configure it to enlist it with the distributor](#enlist-version-6-endpoints-with-a-distributor).
-  * Start it again.
+  * Start the worker again.
 * Configure [sender-side distribution](/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md) for all endpoints sending commands or publishing events to the scaled out endpoint.
 * Detach the workers from the Distributor by applying the following steps to the instances enlisted to the Distributor.
-But *skip this step for at least one instance* to ensure some workers remain attached to the distributor.
+But **skip this step for at least one instance** to ensure some workers remain attached to the distributor.
   * Shut down the worker.
   * Remove the `EnlistWithLegacyMSMQDistributor` configuration.
   * Start the worker again.